 Would you like to have insight in the supporting documentation regarding the completion of our goals then please do not hesitate to contact our sustainability coordinator directly on: [email protected]

-We will give very practical, hands-on information before departure about how your clients can help during their tour.
-That can be a leaflet that tells them if the fish in the restaurant is sustainable, or a document with driving-tips.
+We will give very practical, hands-on information before your clients departure about how they can help during their tour.
+This can be a leaflet that tells them if the fish in a restaurant is sustainable, or a document with driving-tips.

 Curious?
-By following steps below we hope to make their trip more sustainable while driving.
+Ask your client to follow the steps below which will make their trip more sustainable while driving.
 This is not only good for the environment but can also severely reduce costs.

-a) Don’t idle the car for more than one minute.
+a) Don’t let their car idle for more than one minute.

 b) Drive the speed limit, or below, for better mileage.